 - Expanding and focusing on the prevention strategies and programs with the greatest impact.

-- Evaluating and disseminating information on strategies and programs.
+- Evaluating and disseminating information on prevention strategies and programs.

-Funding for National Capacity Building Assistance for High Impact Prevention addresses gaps in each step of the HIV care continuum by providing training and technical assistance for staff of health departments, CBOs, and health care organizations.
-Estimated annual funding will be $22 million.
+CDC is also supporting Capacity Building Assistance for High-Impact HIV Prevention, a national program that addresses gaps in each step of the HIV care continuum by providing training and technical assistance for staff of health departments, CBOs, and health care organizations.
+The estimated annual funding is $22 million.

-In addition, to expand HIV prevention services for young gay and bisexual men of color, transgender youth of color, and their partners, CDC awarded $55 million to 34 CBOs with strong links to these populations.
-This funding is being used to provide HIV testing to more than 90,000 young gay and bisexual men and transgender youth of color, with a goal of identifying more than 3,500 previously unrecognized HIV infections and linking those who have an HIV infection to care and prevention services.
+CDC awarded $55 million over 5 years to 34 CBOs to provide HIV testing to more than 90,000 young gay and bisexual men of color, with the goals of identifying more than 3,500 previously unrecognized HIV infections and linking those who have HIV to care and prevention services.

-Through its Act Against AIDS campaigns, and other collaborative activities, CDC aims to provide gay and bisexual men with effective and culturally appropriate messages about HIV prevention.
-The Testing Makes Us Stronger campaign, for example, encourages African American gay and bisexual men aged 18 to 44 to get tested for HIV.
+Through its Act Against AIDS campaigns, CDC provides African American gay and bisexual men with effective and culturally appropriate messages about HIV prevention and treatment.
+For example,

 - Hispanics/Latinos can be of any race.